ciscoheat/superforms-web/src/routes/get-started/+page.md

 };
 ```

 As long as the data partially matches the schema, you can pass it directly to `superValidate`.
-This is very useful for backend interfaces, where the form usually should be populated based on an url like `/users/123`.
+This is very useful for backend interfaces, where the form usually should be populated based on a url like `/users/123`.

 ### Important note about return values

-At the end of the load function we return `{ form }`.
+At the end of the load function, we return `{ form }`.
 Unless you redirect or throw an error, you should **always** return the validation object to the client in this manner, either directly or through a helper function.
-The name of the variable doesn't matter, you can call it `{ loginForm }` or anything else, but it needs to be returned in all code paths, both in load functions and form actions, encapsulated in an object.
+The name of the variable doesn't matter; you can call it `{ loginForm }` or anything else, but it needs to be returned in all code paths, both in load functions and form actions, encapsulated in an object.

 ### Displaying the form

-Now when we have sent the validation data to the client, we will retrieve it using the client part of the API:
+Now that we have sent the validation data to the client, we will retrieve it using the client part of the API:

 **src/routes/+page.svelte**